 Indigenous Higher Degree Research (IHDR) Scholarships

-In 2016 the Deputy Vice Chancellor (Research) is called for applications from Aboriginal and Torres Strait Islander people seeking to undertake a Research Masters, PhD or Professional Doctorate at the University of New England.
-Up to ten Higher Degree Scholarships are were offered, for commencement in January - March 2017.
-Each scholarship is valued at $26,682 p.a for three years for a PhD; or two years for a Research Masters.
+In 2018 the Deputy Vice Chancellor (Research) has called for applications from Aboriginal and Torres Strait Islander people seeking to undertake a Research Masters, PhD or Professional Doctorate at the University of New England.
+Up to ten Higher Degree Scholarships are were offered, for commencement in 2018/2019.
+Each scholarship is valued at $27, 082 p.a for three years for a PhD; or two years for a Research Masters.

 The University is seeking Aboriginal and Torres Strait Islander scholars wanting to carry out research in areas of research priority for Aboriginal and Torres Strait Islander communities, particularly where these align with UNE's Areas of Research Priority.
 Research projects should be interdisciplinary in nature, and work across areas such as rural medicine, health, psychology, education, social work, public policy, law, criminology and sociology.

 Selection of the IHDR Scholarships is based on four main considerations: